DivertiseAsia/bs-divertise-graphs/README.md

     {
         title: Name of data
         color: Color of line element
-        values: list of x axis value and y axis value }
+        points: list of x axis value and y axis value }

     Line graph using list of lineGraph type for show datas on graph.